-Living Wills and DNRs: Very Different Documents
+Living Wills And DNRs Different Documents

 Written by Teresa D. Lancaster

-When contemplating health care decision making, clients often want to discuss two documents: a Living Will and a Do Not Resuscitate order, or DNR.
+Posted on May 29, 2015 When contemplating health care decision making, clients often want to discuss two documents: a Living Will and a Do Not Resuscitate order, or DNR.
 People often confuse these two documents, and there are some very important differences.

 A Living Will is usually a fairly standard document, and every adult should have one.
 It is sometimes included with your health care power of attorney.
 This document states what care you want if you are in a “terminal” or “persistent vegetative” state and your doctors believe that the condition is irreversible.
 Typically in these cases, people do not want to continue medical care, other than to provide pain relief and comfort.